 The Ruckus Collection was shaped by what we witnessed in schools: teachers using all four walls of a classroom with furniture that only faced front; time wasted trying to rearrange furniture from rows to groups; backpacks and supplies strewn around the floor creating distractions and tripping hazards.

 By immersing themselves in classrooms, the design team realized a mobile chair with a wider field of view would allow the teacher to instruct from anywhere in the classroom and maintain a connection with the students.
 That takeaway was the genesis behind the “boomerang” design, which was expanded upon by watching how students sat in their existing chairs.

 Scott Bosman, Industrial Design & Surface Materials Manager noted, “the first thing we all noticed is students no longer sit like the old days where both feet are on the floor and they’re looking straight ahead listening to the teacher.
 Some had their legs up, some were sitting sideways.
-Position wise, it was all over the over the map."
+Position wise, it was all over the map."

 Students were rarely seen seated in a traditional position.
 They sat with one leg curled up, on their knees, cross-legged, sideways, backward and even leaned on the back of a chair.
 We saw uncomfortable seating which caused students to be in perpetual motion – shifting, squirming, adjusting – trying to get comfortable.
 The movement was a distraction not only to the student, but to classmates and teachers as well.